 Turn signals translate your car’s intention and action of turning.
-How often do you use turn signals before changing lanes on the road or making a turn?
-Drivers underestimate the power of turn signals forgetting they are vital in road safety.
+So do you how to effectively use turn signals on the road before changing lanes or making a turn?
+Some drivers underestimate the power of turn signals forgetting they are vital to road safety.

 Signaling your intentions on the road is an act that is required by the law.
 Many drivers view turn signals as a respectful thing to use.
 Turn signals alert other drivers to act accordingly to where you are going.

 By alerting every car around you, you’re ensuring their safety and yours on the road.
 Turn signals are the green arrows pointing to the direction of the intended turn that appears on your dashboard.
 In this post, we will go through the practical usage of turn signals on the road.